By Apollo 24|7, Published on- 07 November 2022 & Updated on -

 However, if the infection has spread beyond the surface, you must consult your doctor again.
 In the progressed stages, the patients face fever, inflammation and draining pus from the penile region, which requires urgent medical help.

 Physical examination: An urologist conducts a physical examination of the penis to analyse the root cause.
-In this assessment, the doctor checks for the inflammation and redness of the organ to see if there's any infection festering.
+In this assessment, the doctor checks for the organ's inflammation and redness to see if any infection is festering.
 As the symptoms are already visible, physical examination confirms the presence of balanitis in the patient.

-Swab testing: To conclude the type of infection and offer the appropriate treatment, a urologist can recommend a swab testing of penile discharge.
-In this method, a sample from the urethral opening is checked for microorganism culture propagating inside the body.
+Swab testing: A urologist can recommend swab testing of penile discharge to determine the type of infection and offer the appropriate treatment.
+This method checks a sample from the urethral opening for microorganisms propagating inside the body.

-It is also helpful in understanding if the inflammation is happening due to conditions other than balanitis, such as STIs.
+It is also helpful in understanding if the inflammation occurs due to conditions other than balanitis, such as STIs.
 Moreover, the culture discharge acquired through swabs enables urologists to detect the kind of candida yeast causing the disease.

 Urinalysis: Urinalysis is the method doctors use if the adult patient exhibits signs of high sugar.
 On the basis of the presence of glucose levels in the urine, a doctor starts the treatment for the underlying issue while helping with symptom alleviation.

-Blood tests: For understanding the overall status of balanitis in the body, urologists might also recommend a blood test.
-In this analysis, the expert aims to check for infection occurrence through a serum glucose test.
+Blood tests: Urologists might also recommend a blood test to understand the overall status of balanitis in the body.
+The expert aims to check for infection through a serum glucose test in this analysis.

 Biopsy: In rare cases, urologists will ask for a biopsy on the inflamed part.
 In this method, a skin sample is taken from the affected region and sent to a lab for testing mites and cancerous growths.
 This method is useful for checking scabies when all other diagnosis techniques do not provide a conclusive result.

-Surgery: For patients suffering from recurrent balanitis infections, urologists recommend circumcision (removal of foreskin) to reduce the risks of future infections.
+Surgery: Urologists recommend circumcision (removal of the foreskin) for patients suffering from recurrent balanitis infections to reduce the risks of future infections.
 Generally, patients are advised to undergo surgery in the cases of BXO.
-Balanitis Xerotica Obliterans progresses into severe and more complicated forms affecting the urinary and sexual capacity of individuals.
+Balanitis Xerotica Obliterans progresses into severe and more complicated forms, affecting the urinary and sexual capacity of individuals.
 It can lead to urethral stenosis and phimosis, which obstruct the urethra and cause painful symptoms.

 Lifestyle changes: Since the most common cause of balanitis is improper hygiene habits, doctors recommend ensuring proper cleanliness in the penile region.
 It can include regular washing with mild soap.
 However, patients are also cautioned not to overindulge in cleanliness which can cause further irritation to the sensitive penis.

-Balanitis is also a form of a symptom of penile infection.
+Balanitis is also a symptom of penile infection.
 Some sexually communicable infections can lead to balanitis.
 These include:

 Generally, balanitis infection responds to the prescribed course of treatment within 3-5 days.
 In the meantime, the patients can take the assistance of home remedies to relieve symptoms, such as: